 At the turn of the century, numerous figures were attempting to form a new unitary science of psychology, modelled on how they imagined sciences like physics and chemistry functioned, with the discovery of universal laws and discoverers who would be proclaimed to be on the scale of Copernicus and Newton.
 It was intended that the formation of this new science would be nothing less than the completion of the scientific revolution, and that as a consequence, it would transform psychiatry, psychotherapy, the human sciences and indeed, all walks of life.

 Few, if any, papers have attracted as much attention as Einsteins June paper on the Special Theory of Relativity and no equation of physics has become part of common discourse except for the equation Einstein presented in his September paper: E = mc2.
 The concepts of space and time are ubiquitous in physics and, since the Special Theory of Relativity fundamentally altered these concepts, the impact of the June paper on physics has been pervasive.
-With the additional assertion, made in the June paper, that the speed of light is a constant for all observers, time and space became relative.

 This talk will take you on a tour through the mind of Albert Einstein, focussing on his discoveries of 1905 and the vital role his theories play in many of today\'s technologies.

 In 1905, there were prominent scientists who did not believe in atoms.
 Einstein did.
 His April and May papers were motivated in part to support the concept of atoms.
 The April paper, Einsteins dissertation and one of his most cited papers, shows how the dimensions of a sugar molecule, suspended in water, can be determined.
 His method had many practical applications, hence the citations.
 In the May paper, a pollen particle took the place of a sugar molecule.
 For decades, the irregular, zig-zagging motion of pollen particles was a mystery.